jessebuckmann/sample_preparation_module/projects/Power_Supply_Maurice_Jakob/documentation/Mentor_Meeting_1.md

 ## Meeting feedback (fill after meeting)

 + What did you learn in your mentor meeting?

+Power goal is too ambitious.
+So we will look for smaller/lower options.

+Decide quickly on values for key metrics.

 + What decisions have you made based on the discussions?
 Look into the following components: